 disciplines such as FEA, CFD, 1-D System Simulation, Block Diagrams for Control, and many more (see Figure 1).
 FMI can solution results between 3-D models and indeed be used to couple the scalar models with each other as would be structure interaction problems.
-When multiple dynamic models associated with different disciplines are used to simulate a needed to solve, for example, fluidsystem the overall solution of amalgamating (coupling) multiple on a wide range of engineering of a system or subsystem is defined by differential, algebraic and discrete and management of dynamic is typically performed by using a co simulation approach as described in the following section.
+When multiple dynamic models associated with different disciplines are used to simulate a needed to solve, for example, fluidsystem the overall solution of amalgamating (coupling) multiple on a wide range of engineering differential, algebraic and discrete and management of dynamic simulation approach as described in the following section.